Introduction to Skill IQ

 Introduction to Skill IQ assessments

-Important: Some assessments needed to get a Skill IQ may be marked as BETA.
+Important: Some Skill IQ assessments are marked as BETA.
 This means we're still collecting data for those skills in order to give you the most accurate Skill IQ.
-In order to receive a Skill IQ, you must take the skill assessment again once beta is removed.
+In order to receive a Skill IQ, you must take the skill assessment again once it moves out of beta.

 Skill IQ levels

-Skill IQ is a continuous score from 0 to 300.
-This is based on your percentile in that skill area.
-Pluralsight's exclusive adaptive skill calculations work by measuring your technical abilities relative to the population of users that have taken that assessment.
+Skill IQ is a continuous score from 0 to 300 that's based on your percentile in that skill area.
+Pluralsight's adaptive skill calculations work by measuring your technical abilities relative to the population of users who have taken that assessment.
 This doesn't measure your broad intelligence.
-Your percentile tells you how much more you know than others who have the same skill, on a scale from 0 to 100.

 The Skill IQ 0 to 300 scale is broken into five ranges: